Lessons from the Great Depression

-Do events of the 1930s carry a message for today?
+Do events of the 1930s carry a message for the 1990s?
 Lessons from the Great Depression provides an integrated view of the depression, covering the experience in Britain, France, Germany, and the United States.
 It describes the causes of the depression, why it was so widespread and prolonged, and what brought about eventual recovery.

 Peter Temin also finds parallels in recent history, in the relentless deflationary course followed by the U.S. Federal Reserve Board and the British government in the early 1980s, and in the dogged adherence by the Reagan administration to policies generated by a discredited economic theory—supply-side economics.

 Peter Temin is Professor of Economics Emeritus at MIT.
 He is the coauthor of Keynes: Useful Economics for the World Economy (MIT Press) and of The Leaderless Economy.